kubecost/docs/aws-cloud-integrations.md

 ### Step 4: Attaching IAM permissions to Kubecost
 Now that the policies have been created, attach those policies to Kubecost.
 We support the following methods:

-> **NOTE:** If you are using the alternative [multi-cloud integration](https://docs.kubecost.com/install-and-configure/advanced-configuration/cloud-integration/multi-cloud) method steps 4 and 5 are not required.
+> **NOTE:** If you are using the alternative [multi-cloud integration](https://docs.kubecost.com/install-and-configure/advanced-configuration/cloud-integration/multi-cloud) method, steps 4 and 5 are not required.
 The use of "Attach via Pod Annotation on EKS" authentication is optional.

 <details>
 	<summary>Attach via ServiceKey And Kubernetes Secret</summary>